Ukrainian nuclear plant temporarily cut off from power grid - NewsBreak

 Liudmyla Shyshkina, a 74-year-old widow who lived within sight of the Zaporizhzhia plant before her apartment was bombarded and her husband killed, said she believes the Russians are capable of intentionally causing a nuclear disaster.

-Fighting in early March caused a brief fire at the plant’s training complex that officials said did not result in the release of any radiation.
-Ukrainian President Volodymyr Zelenskyy has said Russia’s military actions there amount to “nuclear blackmail.”
+Zelenskyy has accused Russia of "nuclear blackmail" at Zaporizhzhia.
+F ighting in early March caused a brief fire at the plant's training complex that officials said did not result in the release of any radiation.

 While no civilian nuclear plant is designed for a wartime situation, Zaporizhzhia’s reactors are protected by reinforced concrete containment domes that could withstand an errant shell, experts say.

-The more immediate concern is that a disruption in the electrical supply could knock out cooling systems essential for the reactors’ safe operation.
-The plant has emergency diesel generators, but those can be unreliable.
+The more immediate concern is that a disruption in the electrical supply could knock out cooling systems essential for the reactors' safe operation.
+Emergency diesel generators can be unreliable.

-The pools where spent fuel rods are kept while they cool are also vulnerable to shelling, which could release radioactive material.
+The pools where spent fuel rods are kept while they cool are also vulnerable to shelling, which could scatter radioactive material.

 Kyiv told the IAEA that shelling earlier this week damaged transformers at a nearby conventional power plant, disrupting the supplies of electricity to the Zaporizhzhia plant for several hours.